MarvellousBee/mp3-player/README.md

 Toggle shuffling songs
 * `f.set_loop(number)`
 0 = no looping
-1 = start from the beginning once the playlist os over 2 = listen to only this song
+1 = start from the beginning once the playlist is over 2 = listen to only this song
 * `F.change_module(module)`
-set user function
+Set user function
 * `F.listener(ip, port)`
 __EXPERIMENTAL FUNCTION__, tested only in `start_func()`
 opens a port(5556 by default) from specified ip (your device's local IP by default) and listens.
-When the port is open, you can connect to it locally from a different application. files `example_communicator.py` and `sender.py` contain necessary functions and instructions.
+When the port is open, you can connect to it locally from a different application.
+Files `example_communicator.py` and `sender.py` contain necessary functions and instructions.